msokolov/lux/doc/PLANS.md

 ---
 # Plans

-This page lists a number of potential areas for improvement.
+This document gives an overview of some initiatives we have planned.
+There is a complete list of open issues that includes everything here in the project Jira at issues.luxdb.org.

 There is no schedule for any of this work, not any commitment that all (or any) of it will be completed.
 However, we do continue to make improvements, and this list does reflect our priorities.
-We hope it may be useful for users insofar as it gives a general idea of the direction in which we want to take Lux development in the future.
-And of course, we welcome contributions.
+We hope it may be useful for you insofar as it gives a general idea of the direction in which we want to take Lux development in the future.
+And of course, we welcome contributions, so if you see something here you want to work on, or have ideas of your own, please get in touch.

-## Improve the documentation

-The documentation is not really complete; we need sections that explain what indexes are available, and how to best make use of them in queries.

 ## Performance enhancements